telstra/MessagingAPI-SDK-python/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api-v3#operation/getVirtualNumber>.

-The function `telstra.messaging.v3.virtual_number.get` can be used to get the current number.
+The function `telstra.messaging.virtual_number.get` can be used to get the current number.
 It takes the following arguments:

 - `virtual_number`: The Virtual Number assigned to your account.

-Raises `telstra.messaging.v3.exceptions.VirtualNumbersError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.VirtualNumbersError` if anything goes wrong.

 It returns an object with the following
 properties: